Heff546/CryLo/README.md

 ### Option 1 — GUI Wallet (recommended)

-Download the GUI wallet for your platform, open it, navigate to the **Mining tab**, enter your wallet address and click **Start**.
+Download the GUI wallet for your platform from the [releases page](https://github.com/oxynaz/c64chain-mainnet/releases), open it, navigate to the **Mining tab**, enter your wallet address and click **Start**.
 The miner is fully integrated — no separate installation required.

 ### Option 2 — Build the miner from source